Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 Get Your Mystery Party Started

 You don’t need special skills or a ton of money.
-Pick a theme, get a printable game kit, make some themed drinks, and invite your friends.
-The game kit does most of the work for you.
+The game kit handles the planning.
 You just need to show up and have fun.

 Each game includes: